Table of contents

 If I could, I would probably save my friend Danielle and myself the pain of going to Playa Blanca for a night.
 Don’t get me wrong: this is a beautiful white sand and blue water beach about an hour outside Cartagena, and the bummer is that it looks much closer on a map.

-After a USD 75 Uber ride, we stayed in one of the grossest beach guesthouses in a room made of wood with basic beds and a bathroom for everyone that had no soap, and this was the place with the best ratings online!
+After an expensive $75 (USD!)
+Uber ride, we stayed in one of the grossest beach guesthouses in a room made of wood with basic beds and a bathroom for everyone that had no soap, and this was the place with the best ratings online!
+We were baffled.

 We sweated our faces off and were bummed by the complete lack of things to do after the sunset besides drink “happy hour” on the beach and wake up early just to escape our stuffy wooden bungalow room.
 We couldn’t wait to leave.